 Everything You Need To Know About Absinthe

-Entire books have been written on the subject, so I won't go into great detail, but there are a few interesting historical points as well as some misconceptions that everyone who is interested in absinthe should understand.
+Entire books have been written on the subject, so we won’t go into great detail, but there are a few interesting historical points as well as some misconceptions that everyone who is interested in absinthe should understand.
 First of all, you need to know what absinthe is.
 Absinthe is an herbal distillate usually around 60-70% alcohol—not something you can really enjoy on its own—that contains wormwood, anise and many other botanicals.
 The production process is very similar to gin in that the botanicals are macerated in a neutral alcohol.
 After a period of time, the alcohol extracts the herbal flavors and it is redistilled.
 Often, a secondary maceration is used to extract chlorophyl from the herbs in order to get a green color.
 Depending on the botanicals used, absinthe can exhibit an incredible variety of flavors and aromas, but it is usually associated with anise.
 When prepared under an ice water drip (explained below), the intoxicating floral aromas can fill a room.

 Myth: Absinthe is “mind-altering”